-The Lock Manager is also employed during the SELECT query life cycle covered earlier, but it would have been a distraction, and is only mentioned here because it's part of the Transaction Manager.
-Locking is covered in depth in Chapter 6.
+NOTE The Lock Manager is also employed during the SELECT query life cycle covered earlier, but it would have been a distraction; it is mentioned here because it's part of the Transaction Manager, but locking is covered in depth in Chapter 6.

 The real item of interest here is actually the Log Manager.
 The Access Methods code requests that the changes it wants to make are logged, and the Log Manager writes the changes to the transaction log.
-This is called Write-Ahead Logging.
+This is called write-ahead logging (WAL).